5T33Z0/Clover-Crate/01_ACPI/README.md

 With this function – as with `DSDT`– you can fix individual SSDTs (or other tables) simply by putting the corrected file into `ACPI/patched`.
 No need to fumble with `DropOem` or `DropTables`.
 The original order is preserved.
 The mapping for SSDT is based on naming, where the naming convention used by the F4 extractor in the loader menu is used to identify the SSDT position in DSDT.

 For example, if your `ACPI/origin` had `SSDT-6-SaSsdt.aml` and you wanted to fix it, you could just fix the file as needed and put it in ACPI/patched.
 Same if you put it in `ACPI/patched` as `SSDT-6.aml`.
-Since some OEM ACPI sets do not use unique text in the OEM table-id field, Clover uses both the OEM table-id and the number that is part of the file name to locate the original in XDST.
+Since some OEM ACPI sets do not use unique text in the OEM table-id field, Clover uses both the OEM table-id and the number that is part of the file name to locate the original in `XDST`.
 If you stick to the names provided in ACPI/origin, you should be fine.
 Added by Rehabman in r4265 to 4346.

 ### FixHeaders